 Boat, RV, Van, Etc. - This category is for any living quarters occupied as a housing unit that does not fit the previous categories.
-Examples that fit this category are houseboats, railroad cars, campers, and vans.
+Examples that fit this category are houseboats, self-propelled recreational vehicles, motor homes, railroad cars, campers, and vans.
 Recreational vehicles, boats, vans, tents, railroad cars, and the like are included only if they are occupied as someone's current place of residence.